borjablanco/BHDonostia_2020_fNIRS/README.md

 ## Project Description:

-The aim of this project is to learn, comprehend and implement implement two types of task-based connectivity analyses for functional near infrared spectroscopy (fNIRS) data, namely generalized psycho-physiological interactions (gPPI) and Dynamic Causal Modelling (DCM).
+The aim of this project is to learn and implement two types of task-based connectivity analyses for functional near-infrared spectroscopy (fNIRS) data, namely generalized psycho-physiological interactions (gPPI) and Dynamic Causal Modelling (DCM).
 These approaches will be evaluated in fNIRS data collected in 4-month-old infants while they listened to forward and backward speech sentences during sleep.
-Coding will mostly be in MATLAB (similar to the main programs for fNIRS data analysis), although implementation in Python can be explored.
+Coding will mostly done in MATLAB, although implementation in Python can be explored.

 ## Data to use: